Exploring Health Careers

 Shadowing and Informational Interviewing

-Shadowing professionals and doing informational interviewing is a great way to learn more about prospective careers.
+Shadowing professionals and conducting informational interviews are both great ways to learn more about prospective careers.
 The more professionals you can talk to, the better.
 It’s great to get a balance of talking to both new and seasoned professionals, professionals who work in different settings (i.e., hospital, clinic, private practice), and professionals who are both satisfied and dissatisfied with their career choice.
 Listening objectively to all these perspectives will help you to better understand your fit within various fields!

 - Explore careers in the health professions and clarify your career goals.